bwright70/Guide-to-Legos/Circles.md

 <img src="Photos/Circle(7).PNG">

-Extrude remove the weird looking sections that aren't part of the semi-circles that were created by your lines
+Extrude remove the weird looking sections that aren't part of the semi-circles that were created by your lines.

 Yay!
-Now you have a super cool part
+Now you have a super cool part!

 <img src="Photos/Circle.PNG">